Banca del Monte di Lucca

 Banca del Monte di Lucca S.p.A. is an Italian bank.
-It was related to charity organization Fondazione Banca del Monte di Lucca which they were split in 1990s.
+It was related to charity organization Fondazione Banca del Monte di Lucca until the 1990s, when the organizations were separated.

 Bank

 The predecessor of the bank, a mount of piety (monte di pietà), was founded in 1489.
 The bank was later changed the denomination to Monte di Credito su Pegno di Lucca due to a banking reform, despite the "Monte" reflected the mount of piety root.